Motley Fool Stock Picks Have Strong Returns

-What is important to note here is that the stock communities are a dime a dozen on Facebook.
-Most of the top personal finance blogs also have a built in community.
-The Motley Fool’s community is however, very active – and more importantly comprised of people who are focused on getting the maximum return on their stock investment and willing to pay for it.
-This means it is almost certainly better quality than most of the other online communities out there.
+While stock communities might be a dime a dozen on Facebook, Motley Fool’s community is very active.
+More importantly, it is comprised of people focused on and willing to pay to get get the maximum return on their stock investment.
+This means it’s almost certainly better quality than most of the other online communities out there.

 For serious investors, the community is a time saver and a value add.
 Motley Fool essentially does the research for you.
 Most individuals can’t dedicate the time or energy necessary to make high-quality picks on their own.
 That leads many investors to underperform, in comparison to index benchmarks.

-The community access is an important check against investing mistakes.
-In some cases, abandoning a particular investment is wise, such as when a negative incident means a company won’t recover.
+Further, the community access is an important check against investing mistakes.
+Occasionally, abandoning a particular investment is wise, such as when a negative incident means a company won’t recover.
 Pending corruption or money laundering charges may be a sign that bailing out is the right move.
-In some cases, this stuff doesn’t make the mainstream news, you just have to “hang out” with people who are observant and paying attention.
+In some cases, this stuff doesn’t make the mainstream news; you won’t know unless you “hang out” with people who are observant and paying attention.

 Stock Newsletters Aren’t A Silver Bullet

 How you diversify is ultimately up to you.
-However newsletters like the Motley Fool’s Stock Adviser are just about stocks.
-They don’t look at mutual funds, real estate, exchange traded funds or bonds.
+However, newsletters like the Motley Fool Stock Advisor are just about stocks.
+They don’t look at other investment options like mutual funds, real estate, exchange traded funds or bonds.
 They also say nothing about healthy personal finance habits like saving 10% of your income or owning your own home.

 The Motley Fool Stock Advisor is an excellent value for moderate to experienced investors who want help maximizing their returns.
-At $199 per year, the service offers stock investing choices based on a disciplined perspective and the subscription allows you to directly access the Fool investing community, which is an important value add.
-They’re offering a free 30 day trial, so you can always sign up, and cancel after a couple of of weeks if you aren’t a fan.
+At $199 per year, the service offers stock investing choices based on a disciplined perspective.
+The subscription allows you to directly access the Fool investing community, which is an important value add.
+They’re offering a free 30 day trial, so you can always sign up and cancel after a couple of weeks if you aren’t a fan.

 Join the Thousandaire newsletter